 Learn from someone

-who has done well on the test and knows how to help others do well.
-It's just like the secret to succeeding
+who has done well on the test and knows how to help others learn important skills.
+It's just like the

 Be careful of those who think they are